 Java SE Version

-The Java SE version string can be obtained using the
+Obtain the Java SE version string with the

 java -version command.

 Multiple versions of Java SE may be installed on the same machine.
 Therefore, ensure that you use the appropriate version of the